ElaXan/GCAndroid/README.md

 # GCAndroid

 Project is free to use.
 If you bought it from someone, please refund\
-When I see someone selling GCAndroid, then I will close the source code\
+When I see someone selling GCAndroid, then I will close the source code or project will end.
 Open source will be available for Score-Inc or Contributor with GCAndroid\
 Join our [Discord](https://discord.gg/2TTSUZZ)